jaewonwashere/how-to-vasp/Example Workflow.md

 ```

 Finally, run the script to generate the combined POTCAR file.

 ```
 cp ~/generate_POTCAR ./
 ```

 Ensure the ordering matches the atomic order in the POSCAR by using the following commmand.
+In our example case, we would want to make sure that the output first displays Pt, then **after** Pt displays N.

 ```
 grep VRHFIN POTCAR
 ```
-You want to see each atom in the order it appears in the POSCAR file.

 ## Import Input Templates

-Import all the necessary files and scripts into your convergence_(material name) directory
+Import all the following files and scripts into your convergence_(material name) directory

 ```
 cp ~/vasp_inputs/templates/INCAR .